Losing a family member is devastating, even more so if it happens because of someone else’s negligent actions.

 When careless or intentional behavior results in a death, Georgia law allows the victim’s family to file a wrongful death claim on the decedent’s behalf.
 Some of the most common situations resulting in wrongful death include:

-No matter what type of accident your loved one was involved in, our lawyers are here to evaluate your situation and provide options on how best to proceed based on your unique circumstances.
+No matter what type of accident your loved one was involved in, our lawyers are here to evaluate your situation and provide options on how to most effectively proceed based on your specific circumstances.
 We understand the life challenges that come from wrongfully losing a loved one, and we are here to support you as you seek restitution for the harm caused.

 It is important to note that the statute of limitations to file a wrongful death claim in Georgia is typically two years from the date of the deceased’s death.
 However, there are instances where the timeframe is shorter or longer.
 For example, if a branch of the government is responsible for a loss of life, the statute of limitations is six months to one year.
 If someone is killed as a result of a Georgia law violation and criminal proceedings take place, the statute of limitations could be paused.

 It is imperative to understand your family’s claim’s time constraints.
 Your attorney will review the situation and explain just how much time you have and why.
-Taking action now is always the best strategy, however, in order to increase the chances of successful recovery.
+Taking action now is always the most effective strategy to improve your chances of a successful recovery.

 Seek Justice for Your Loved One With a Georgia Wrongful Death Attorney